 Vision is crucial to achieving the Sustainable Development Goals.
 In addition to the often devastating impact blindness and poor eyesight has on individuals and the families who care for them, it prevents societies from reaching their full economic potential.
 Women and girls are disproportionately affected, particularly by diseases like trachoma – the leading infectious cause of blindness worldwide.
 If proven, simple and cost-effective treatments, for example glasses and cataract surgery, are made universally accessible, billions of dollars in increased productivity and reduced healthcare costs will be gained by the global economy.

-Speaking about the $1bn Vision Catalyst Fund, Dr Astrid Bonfield CBE, Chief Executive of The Queen Elizabeth Diamond Jubilee Trust, says:
+Speaking about the $1bn Vision Catalyst Fund, Dr Astrid Bonfield CBE, says:

 I am delighted that a diverse range of partners are coming together to help develop and progress this exciting and ambitious initiative with the potential to create new approaches to funding eye health.
 We have a big job ahead of us to shape the Fund, attract investors and ensure collaboration with governments to meet the needs of millions of people yet to be reached.
 But we have the solutions for universal eye health.
 We know they work.
 We now have an historic opportunity to work in partnership and create a fund that can bring sight to entire populations across the Commonwealth and the world.